ulitskyLab/alphabetMetagene/README.md

 # alphabetMetagene
-Analysis of input sequential data
+Analysis of input sequence data.

 This repository contains generic standalone tools for sequence analysis.